5 from 6 reviews

 This post may contain affiliate links.
 Please read our disclosure policy.

-These slow cooker pork chops are made in the crock pot and with a delicious mushroom gravy.
-This is an easy and healthy recipe that you can use bone in or boneless pork chops for!
+These slow cooker pork chops are cooked low and slow in the crock pot with a delicious, rich onion herb gravy.
+It’s an easy recipe that works with either bone-in or boneless pork chops, so you can use whichever you prefer.

 (For the full recipe, scroll down to the recipe card below)